By: Emile L’Eplattenier, Fit Small Business

 Advertise on Search Engines

-No marketing campaign is complete without a hefty dose of online advertising, but you don’t need to shell out thousands for expensive banner ads.
+No marketing campaign is complete without a hefty dose of online advertising (including retargeting), but you don’t need to shell out thousands for expensive banner ads.
 Start by creating an ad on a search engine like Google or Bing.

 Google’s advertising program, Google AdWords, charges on a pay-per-click basis, meaning you won’t get charged until a customer actually clicks through your ad.
 And those locally-targeted cost-per-click rates can be downright affordable for real estate agents.
 For example, our research found the average suggested bid for keywords related to the term ”real estate Providence” was $1.50.